-You can delete useless join clauses by choosing it in the catalog of join clauses and clicking Delete.
+You can delete useless join clauses by choosing them in the catalog of join clauses and clicking Delete.

 By choosing a field from the original table, a field from the added table, and an operator you can add one or more join clauses in the join pane.
 After that Press Add button to add it to the list of join clauses.

-According to earlier discussion data source has two tables order information and user’s information, we can join both tables which based on the region field.
-Select Region in both lists of fields, select equal sign as operator, and then click Add.
+According to the earlier discussion data source has two tables order information and user’s information, we can join both tables based on the region field.
+Select Region in both lists of fields, select equal sign as an operator and then click Add.